claudiahancke/StockMarketPrediction-/README.txt

 Step 4: After running all the notebooks, the results will be saved in the corresponding folders.

 That's it!
-If you have any issues or questions, please contactme claudiasarai.1030@gmail.com.
+If you have any issues or questions, please contact me claudia.hancke.avila@gmail.com